Badger-Finance/badger-api/README.md

 ```

 Currently no values are used from the secrets file.
-Adding the following as empty files will allow you to run the API:
+Adding the following as empty files will allow you to run the API without being bothered by missing secrets files:

-- `secrets.staging.yml`
+- `secrets/secrets.staging.yml`
-- `secrets.prod.yml`
+- `secrets/secrets.prod.yml`

 Start the API locally